To request more information or for assistance with the application process contact our Sioux Falls Location.

 8. Do I need a full year of critical care experience before I submit my application to the BS to DNAP program?

-No. You may apply while you are completing the required nursing experience.
-The one-year experience must be completed by the time you begin the program.
+Yes.
+The one-year experience must be completed by the time you apply to the program.
 Please note, however, that the program prefers at least 2 years of experience before beginning the program.